auzenne-duo/duolingo-jeeves-updated/README.md

 To run the microservice locally:

 - [Install Docker](https://docs.docker.com/docker-for-mac/install/) and increase the memory limit to 8GB if you haven't already.
-- Set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-- Run `make web` to start a microservice locally on Docker.
+- Run `./run_local.sh` to run most of the Jeeves stack locally with `docker compose`.
+(If you're not running this from Pittsburgh HQ, be sure to have the VPN on.)
 - If you hit an error due to another process listening on port 5000, [turn off AirPlay Receiver under Sharing in System Preferences](https://developer.apple.com/forums/thread/682332?answerId=678289022#678289022)
 - Open [`http://localhost:5000/`](http://localhost:5000/).

-The following are required when you update requirements.
+The following are required when you update any requirements files.

 - Run `pip-compile --output-file requirements.txt requirements.in`
 - Run `pip-compile --output-file dev-requirements.txt dev-requirements.in`

-You may need to `pip install pip-tools`
+(You may first need to `pip install pip-tools`)

 If you run into `ImportError: cannot import name 'BAR_TYPES' from 'pip._internal.cli.progress_bars'`, run the following to install a compatible version of pip: `pip install pip==22.0.4`